 Slide-in ranges are engineered to fit in any freestanding range cutout, creating a built-in look that provides an elevated design upgrade.
 Featuring five cooktop burners, including an 18,000 BTU burner, this Bosch 800 series provides greater cooking flexibility.
 Propane is engineered for precision and reliability, and performs tirelessly to bring ease to kitchen needs.

-Through rain, snow and ice, this family will enjoy peace of mind with a propane generator that can supply the entire home in the event of power loss.
+Through rain, snow and ice, the Keathley's can enjoy peace of mind with a propane generator that can supply the entire home in the event of power loss.
 The Cummins 17kW Home Standby Generator RS17A monitors the power company distribution lines 24/7, then automatically runs when it detects an outage and will continue to run until the utility restores power.

 A propane fireplace can independently heat an entire room or section of a home.
-This family will enjoy the ambiance of a real flame without the hassle of wood, ash or smoke.
+Homeowners that choose propane can enjoy the ambiance of a real flame without the hassle of wood, ash or smoke.
 The Empire Vail VFP24 fireplace is an ideal addition for a home located near the cool of the river bank and Missouri bottoms.

-The appeal of the home is centered around several cost effective, eco-friendly, and independent appliances, that will allow this family to enjoy their natural surroundings to the fullest.
-Propane will power seven features in this home, making the rebuild as strong as the river that flows just out back.
+The appeal of the home is centered around several cost-effective, eco-friendly, and independent appliances, that will allow the Keathley's to enjoy their natural surroundings to the fullest.
+Propane powers seven features in this 2-bed, 2.5-bath home, making the rebuild as strong as the river that flows just out the back door.

 An Energy Star qualified Lennox furnace, paired with a Lennox heat pump, will keep this home comfortable through the colder seasons, while managing humidity levels and temperature changes the rest of the year.
 The Navien tankless water heater and a Cummins 17kW standby generator combine to bring comfort, security and cost efficiency to the project.
 In addition, an Empire Vail VFP24 fireplace, Bosch 800 five-burner kitchen range, and outdoor tube heaters will keep this home energized year-round, inside and out.

 Today, propane is powering a cleaner world in homes, like this one, through furnaces, water heaters, fireplaces, cooktops and backup generators.
 It provides an immediate and effective way to make a positive impact on the environment and is the main reason several National Parks across the country are switching to autogas to fuel their services.
-Propane is a non-poisonous, non-toxic fuel that won’t contaminate soil or groundwater, making it an environmentally conscious energy choice for homes near water sources like this one.
+Propane is a non-poisonous, non-toxic fuel that won’t contaminate soil or groundwater, making it an environmentally conscious energy choice for homes near fresh water sources like the Keathley's.